 The location of the Oregon Convention Center, Rose Garden Arena and Memorial Coliseum at the south end of the Eliot Segment have established the area as a major entertainment and tourism center for the region.
 Providing light rail proximity and service to this major entertainment activity center can enhance transit ridership, particularly with the link of east/west and south/north light rail service at the Rose Quarter Transit Center.
 In the adopted Central City Plan, the area around the Rose Quarter is designated for the most intense development in the Eliot Segment.
 Based on a review of preliminary plans, the Council finds that the At-Grade Transit Center Design, including the reconfiguration of local streets, has taken into account the potential for more intensive development in the Rose Quarter.
-The Rose Quarter area is separated from nearby neighborhoods by the major physical barrier of I-5 and surface streets connecting to the Steel Bridge and the Broadway Bridge.
-As a consequence, more intensive, efficient and compact urban development in the Rose Quarter area is not account the steel Bridge and the Broadway Bridge.
-As a consequence, more intensive, efficient and compact urban development in the Rose Quarter area is billity while avoiding adverse impacts on neighborhoods.
+The Rose Quarter area is separated from nearby neighborhoods by the major physical barrier of 1-5 and surface streets connecting to the Steel Bridge and the Broadway Bridge.
+As a consequence, more intensive, efficient and compact urban development in the Rose Quarter area is accessibility while avoiding adverse impacts on neighborhoods.